Stages of Lactation

 The breast also contains many blood and nerve vessels as well as lymph vessels.

-Read more on the anatomy of the lactating breast.
+Read more about the anatomy of the lactating breast.

 Lactogenesis: (creation of milk) (stages 1 and 2) This is when a Mom